 They come in rectangle, oblong or square, sometimes circular, and range from very small (for puppies and small breeds) to very large (for adult Cockers and bigger breeds).

 You'll also find a wide selection of materials to choose from, including faux fur like the one in the picture (he looks very cozy, doesn't he?).

-A blanket will help to keep your best friend warm and cosy, and once it's 'drenched' in his scent it will become a great source of comfort to
+A blanket will help to keep your best friend warm and cozy, and once it's 'drenched' in his scent it will become a great source of comfort to

 Where your Cocker Spaniel sleeps is very important.

 In the wild, the alpha male will always have the best sleeping ground and it will almost always be higher than the others, as height reinforces the position of the alpha male (or alpha female).

 In his domestic life you my friend are the alpha male!

 To avoid your Cocker Spaniel challenging you for the role of alpha dog, you must make sure he is always positioned lower than you, ie., on the floor, and separate sleeping arrangements for you and your Cocker Spaniel are extremely important if he challenges your alpha status.

 However, if your Cocker has never questioned your status, and he gets down from your bed willingly and without question when you ask him to, you may prefer him to sleep on your bed.

 Learn more about the controversial subject of sleeping dogs and whether or not they should be allowed to sleep on your bed.

 safely leave your dog outside, where he'll get plenty of fresh air and